-William Morris (1834 – 1891) was one of the original forces in the "back to basics" trend in architecture, home furnishings, tiles, and fabrics that became known as the Arts and Crafts movement.
+William Morris (1834–1891) was one of the original forces in the "back to basics" trend in architecture, home furnishings, tiles, and fabrics that became known as the Arts and Crafts movement.
 One of the furniture pieces that he is best known for bears his name – the Morris chair.
-These were somewhat different than the chair pictured here– the design was more Victorian England – but the idea was the same.
-The back could be adjusted into several different positions, the cushions are removable, and most important of all, it was comfortable.
+His chair was slightly different than the chair pictured here– the design was more Victorian England – but the idea was the same.
+The back could be adjusted into several different positions, the cushions were removable, and most important of all, it was comfortable.

 Our Morris chair demands a footstool, so much so that we have included it in the price.